ChristophSeelbach/C-Sharp/Labs/3000-ConnectGame/README.md

-# Lab - Connect 4
+# Lab - Connect Game

 ## Objective
 The objective of this lab is to understand the usage of: